DmRafaule/DmRafaule/README.md

 - 👋 Hello quests.
-If you are here looking  for a projects on C/C++ BaSH or WebDev.
+If you are here looking  for a projects on C/C++, cocos2dx or some scripts.
 You are in right place